sunny/edith/README.markdown

 #### Development

-You can use PHP's built-in server in development if you don't want to use Apache:
+You can use PHP's built-in server in development:

 ```sh
 $ php -S localhost:3000 index.php